-Note: May not be taken as an audit Prepares individuals for the demanding requirements of the Fire Academy.
-Also prepares students for the Physical Ability test required to pass the North County Project Fire Test The test is broken down into companyone as that the student
+I hour lecture - 3 hours laboratory Note: May not be taken as an audit

-Regional Fire Test.
+Prepares individuals for the demanding requirements of the Fire Academy.
+Also prepares students for the Physical Ability test required to pass the North County Regional Fire Test.
 The test is broken down into components so that the student can more skillfully pass the exam.
 There will be time spent on application preparation and interview skills.

-FIRE 71 Trench Rescue (.5)
+FIRE 71 Trench Rescue (.5) 11/2 hours laboratory